MicrosoftDocs/common-data-model-and-service/common-data-model/automotive-accelerator.md

 ## Entities and workflows

-These entities are built into the Automotive Accelerator:
+These entities are built into the automotive accelerator:

 | **Business Management**                | **Sales and Marketing**      | **Customers**            | **Service and After-Sales** | **Vehicle and Equipment Management** |
 |----------------------------------------|------------------------------|--------------------------|-----------------------------|--------------------------------------|